Records and Championships

 Pete Srednicki is a 2-time champion and won his second title in a made for television back nine showdown with the aforementioned Scott George.
 Pete shot an opening round 64 from the white tees before surrendering his lead to Scott on the back nine.
 Scott took a one-shot lead into the final few holes but missed a short putt on the penultimate hole allowing Pete to secure the win on the 18th hole.

 The second individual to win both of those tournaments is Nathaniel Begley.
 Nathaniel was a decorated junior golfer, growing up at White Oak Country Club before joining Bridge Haven when White Oak closed.
-Nathaniel has had a number of close calls in the tournament, finishing runner-up to Aaron Kemlock in 2019 before losing in a playoff to Charlie Honaker in 2020.
-A year later, Nathaniel would get his revenge by securing his 1st tournament triumph, holding off a host of charging golfers on Sunday afternoon and then winning again in 2024.
+Nathaniel had a number of close calls in the tournament, finishing runner-up to Aaron Kemlock in 2019 before losing in a playoff to Charlie Honaker in 2020.
+A year later, Nathaniel would get his revenge by securing his 1st tournament triumph, holding off a host of charging golfers on Sunday afternoon.
+He would become a 2-time champion in 2024 after holding the overnight lead on Saturday, losing that lead early Sunday, and then holding steady through the course's difficult stretch from 11-15 to claim the championship.

 Scott George held the record for youngest Club Champion in course history until Oak Hill High School standout Senior, and soon to be Fairmont State golfer, Jack Hayes overcame a 5-shot deficit with 8 holes to play to win the tournament in 2022.
 Jack made dramatic birdies on holes 13, 14, & 17 en route to a final round 67, securing his first victory at the age of 17.